 Low-intensity, high frequency behaviours cause Teachers and children most stress and interfere with effective teaching and learning in our classrooms.
+Systems and procedures put in place to reduce risk and ensure social distancing where appropriate and should be adhered to at all times by pupils.

-These behaviours have been identified as:
+Unacceptable behaviours have been identified as:

-- 1. Lack of respect for staff by

-- Inappropriate facial gestures or body language;

-- Inappropriate verbal interruptions;

-- Inappropriate movement around the classroom or school;

-- Destroying the teaching environment.

-- 2. Lack of respect for other pupils by

-- Using hurtful words

-- Making hurtful actions

-- Not respecting personal space

-- Destroying the learning environment
+- 1. Lack of respect for social distancing guidelines including: - not arriving or departing school as directed - not following school instructions on hygiene, including hand washing and sanitising - not moving around school as per instruction - not following expectations about 'catch it, bin it, kill it' when coughing or sneezing - not following the rules around sharing equipment - not following expectations at play times and lunch times and when using the toilets - coughing or spitting at or towards any other person - 2.
+Lack of respect for staff by - Inappropriate facial gestures or body language; - Inappropriate verbal interruptions; - Inappropriate movement around the classroom or school; - Destroying the teaching environment. - 3.
+Lack of respect for other pupils by - Using hurtful words - Making hurtful actions - Not respecting personal space and social distancing - Destroying the learning environment

-All children are to be fully aware of the detail of the above via constant reinforcement during class meetings and circle time.
+All children are to be fully aware of the detail of the above via constant reinforcement during regular class meetings